Deseteral/alchimia/README.md

 >
 > After 10 long years of studying and dreaming about your favorite place on the Continent you can finally fulfill your dreams.
 >
-> You take a small load and open your own potion shop.
+> You take a small loan and open your own potion shop.
 Will you be able to run your store and pay off the debt?

 ![Cover image](promo_assets/itch_cover.png?raw=true "Cover image")